The K-Theory of a Simple Separable Exact C*-Algebra Not Isomorphic to Its Opposite Algebra: The construction

 The algebra $D_q$ is separable and unital because $C_q$ is.
 Exactness of $D_q$ follows from Proposition 7.1(v) of~\cite{Kr2}.
-Also, Lemma~\ref{R:2.5} shows that $\gm$ has the Rokhlin property.
-Thus $\gm^k$ is outer for $k = 1, 2, \ldots, q - 1.$ Theorem~3.1 of~\cite{Ks1} now implies that $D_q$ is simple.
-Since $\gm$ has the Rokhlin property, $D_q$ has a unique tracial state by Proposition 4.14 of~\cite{OsaPhil}, ${\operatorname{tsr}} (D_q) = 1$ by Proposition 4.1(1) of~\cite{OsaPhil}, $D_q$ is approximately divisible by Proposition 4.5 of~\cite{OsaPhil}, and $D_q$ has real rank zero by Proposition 4.1(2) of~\cite{OsaPhil}.
+Parts (\ref{I_2816_btq}) and~(\ref{I_2816_out}) of Lemma~\ref{L_3702_ExBt} say that $\beta$ has period $q$ in ${\operatorname{Out}} (B_q)$.
+So, by Theorem~1 in~\cite{Was}, for $k = 1, 2, \ldots, q - 1$ the automorphism $\gm^k$ is outer.
+Theorem~3.1 of~\cite{Ks1} now implies that $D_q$ is simple.
+Since $\gm$ has the Rokhlin property by Lemma \ref{R:2.5}(\ref{I_2813_R_2_5_Rkh}), $D_q$ has a unique tracial state by Proposition 4.14 of~\cite{OsaPhil}, ${\operatorname{tsr}} (D_q) = 1$ by Proposition 4.1(1) of~\cite{OsaPhil}, $D_q$ is approximately divisible by Proposition 4.5 of~\cite{OsaPhil}, and $D_q$ has real rank zero by Proposition 4.1(2) of~\cite{OsaPhil}.
 Combining Corollary 3.4(1) of~\cite{HW} with the Rokhlin property, we see that $D_q$ absorbs both $B_q$ and $Z$.
 Simplicity of $D_q$ and existence of a tracial state imply stable finiteness.

 It now follows from Proposition~2.6 of~\cite{PhV} that the order on projections over $D_q$ is determined by traces.

 The computation of $K_0 (D_q)$ is done in the same way as in the proof of Proposition~7.2 of~\cite{PhV}, and we refer the reader to that article for the many details we omit in the following computation.
 Here we have